 These condensed financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") and pursuant to the requirements of the Securities and Exchange Commission ("SEC") for interim reporting.
 As permitted under those rules and regulations, certain footnotes or other financial information that are normally required by U.S. GAAP have been condensed or omitted.
-These condensed financial statements have been prepared on the same basis as the Company's most recent annual financial statements and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments necessary to present fairly the Company's financial position at March 31, 2020 and results of operations, changes in stockholders' equity, and cash flows for the interim periods ended March 31, 2020 and 2019.
+These condensed financial statements have been prepared on the same basis as the Company's most recent annual financial statements and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments necessary to present fairly the Company's financial position at September 30, 2020 and results of operations, changes in stockholders' equity, and cash flows for the interim periods ended September 30, 2020 and 2019.

-The accompanying condensed financial statements and related financial information should be read in conjunction with the audited financial statements and the related notes thereto included in the Company's Annual Report on Form 10-K the year ended December 31, 2019.
-The results for the three months ended March 31, 2020, are not necessarily indicative of results to be expected for the entire year ending December 31, 2020, or any other interim period or future year.
+The accompanying condensed financial statements and related financial information should be read in conjunction with the audited financial statements and the related notes thereto included in the Company's Annual Report on Form 10-K for the year ended December 31, 2019.
+The results for the three and nine months ended September 30, 2020 are not necessarily indicative of results to be expected for the entire year ending December 31, 2020, or for any other interim period or future year.